Slain Marine who cradled baby at Kabul airport loved her job | WTOP

 Gee, 23, of Sacramento, California, was a maintenance technician with the 24th Marine Expeditionary Unit from Camp Lejeune in North Carolina.

+Brig.
+Gen. Forrest C. Poole III, commanding general of 2nd Marine Logistics Group, said his unit mourned “the immense loss of Sgt.
+Gee,” and the others.

 Sgt.
-Mallory Harrison, who lived with Gee for three years and called her a “sister forever” and best friend, wrote about the magnitude of her loss.
+Mallory Harrison, who lived with Gee for three years, wrote about how hard the death hit her.

 “I can’t quite describe the feeling I get when I force myself to come back to reality & think about how I’m never going to see her again,” Harrison wrote on Facebook.
 “How her last breath was taken doing what she loved — helping people. … Then there was an explosion.
 And just like that, she’s gone.”